Text: Patrick Gaffney | Photos: Clean Slate Web Design & Marketing

 It's the definitive Finger Lakes wine experience.

-We were invited to take part in the recently-launched series of events at Dr. Frank Wines -- the 1886 Food & Wine Experience, in the truly unique 1886 Reserve Tasting Room (9683 Middle Road, Hammondsport), which was honestly an attraction unto itself.
+We were invited to take part in the recently-launched series of events at Dr. Konstantin Frank Winery -- the 1886 Food & Wine Experience, in the truly unique 1886 Reserve Tasting Room (9683 Middle Road, Hammondsport), which was honestly an attraction unto itself.
 Simply put, if you're looking for a comprehensive winery event that incorporates an expertly-narrated flight of wines with paired foods, a guided tour of the triple-tiered building and cellar, and an intriguing educational viticulture presentation specific to one of the Finger Lakes' undisputed visionaries; this is that event to be enjoyed with your friends or significant other.
 While this blog post is likely to be TL;DR -- you can save yourself a touch of time by just booking your reservation to this ticketed event now.
 I'm confident in my claim that it's pretty much mandatory.

 We were greeted with sparkling wine upon entry (a really refreshing 2013 Brut that we used to zero out our palettes between each taste of terroir) as an icebreaker poured by the host himself, Allyn Brand, the Senior Wine Educator.
 In his own words describing the event, attendees can look forward to "an expanded educational wine and food experience".